Start with a smaller pilot hole to guide the final bit

 4

-Drill a small-diameter pilot hole first, then enlarge it to the final size with a larger bit.
-The pilot hole provides a physical guide that prevents the larger bit from wandering.
+Drill a small-diameter hole first, then enlarge it to the final size.
+The pilot hole physically guides the larger bit and prevents wandering.

-- Mark the desired hole location and optionally use a center punch or tape to prevent the pilot bit itself from slipping
+- Mark the hole location and optionally center-punch or tape the spot to prevent the pilot bit from slipping.

-- Select a pilot drill bit significantly smaller than the final hole size (e.g., 1/8-inch pilot for a 1/2-inch final hole, or 1/16-inch for a 1/4-inch final hole)
+- Select a pilot bit significantly smaller than the final size (e.g., 1/8" pilot for a 1/2" final hole).

-- Drill the small pilot hole at low speed with steady pressure
+- Drill the pilot hole at low speed with steady pressure.

-- Switch to the final-size drill bit, place its tip into the pilot hole, and drill at the appropriate speed for the material
+- Switch to the final-size bit, place its tip into the pilot hole, and drill at the appropriate speed.

 Why It Works